alciamoncrieffe/Dermatologist--Udacity/README.md

 Going forward I would rank the results, using a pipeline that culminates in a CSV file containing the test predictions.

 #### Create a Model
-Use the training and validation data to train a model that can distinguish between the three different image classes.
-(After training, you will use the test images to gauge the performance of your model.)
+The training and validation data will be used to train a model that can distinguish between the three different image classes.
+(After training, the test images can be used to gauge the performance of your model.)

 If you would like to read more about some of the algorithms that were successful in this competition, please read this article that discusses some of the best approaches.
 A few of the corresponding research papers appear below.